 Moving forward with God’s help and our minister’s leadership and guidance, we are assured that our church and its growth will be measured by the quality of its purpose, its plans, and its programs.
 Today, as in the past, we vow to work together in shaping that future.

 Shepherd Park Christian Church has the opportunity to continue to have a great influence on our community, our nation, and our world; and we want to seize that opportunity.
-The dedication, energy, planning, determination, and spirit that formed our congregation one hundred and sixteen years ago continue to inspire and motivate us toward the future.
+The dedication, energy, planning, determination, and spirit that formed our congregation over one hundred years ago continue to inspire and motivate us toward the future.